SvDvorak/svdvorak.github.io/cv.md

 ### PubQ
 December 2017 - October 2019

 Developed new features and helped improve their PubQ platform, a system for restaurants to get digital ordering and their own custom app.
 I developed a new orderflow for new customers, implemented a table booking algorithm, redesigned the back office UI, improved receipt printing and a whole slew of small fixes.
-The app is written in Typescript using Ionic with a Firebase backend.
+Skills: Typescript, Angular, Ionic, Firebase, Git.
 <br />

 ### Mjukvarufabriken
 August 2018 - January 2019

 Subcontracted for a company that sells custom renderings of new building constructions.
 My job was maintaining their Wordpress website and order system, including writing custom PHP.
 I helped them update existing services and implement new ones to offer to their customers.
-Skills: PHP, Javascript,
+Skills: PHP, Javascript, Angular, SVN
 <br />

 ### CAB Group AB
 September 2016 - October 2017

 Worked on CABAS, a desktop application for insurance companies and workshops to calculate and plan vehicle reparations.
 A longlived application with a lot of legacy code which was clearly reflected in the number of bugs reported.
 On top of general feature implementation I also spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development and promoted the new workflow within the team.
-Skills: C#, WPF, Microsoft SQL Server, ATDD, xUnit
+Skills: C#, WPF, Microsoft SQL Server, TFS, ATDD, xUnit.
 <br />
 <br />